 Remove any metal items from your pockets, such as keys or pocket knives, before handling magnets with a pulling force of more than a few pounds.
 In addition leave your wallet in a safe place, as neodymium magnets can erase data from credit cards.
 Furthermore set aside your cell phone or MP3 player.
 Coins are safe, since they’re not strongly affected by magnetic fields.

-Neodymium magnets can erase data from computer hard drives and floppy disks; subsequently keep computer equipment several feet away.
+Neodymium magnets can erase data from computer hard drives and floppy disks; subsequently, keep computer equipment several feet away.
 Any other magnetic recordings, such as cassette tapes, are also vulnerable.
 Medical devices, such as pacemakers or hearing aids, will be attracted to the strong magnetic field.
 As strong magnets may interfere with magnetic compasses, they may not be suitable for shipping or air freight.
 Stanford Magnets specialists suggest you consider magnetic shielding before you transport any magnet.

 When preparing a workbench or class demonstration using neodymium magnets, make sure you’re aware of all metal objects in the area.
 Ideally, use a wooden or plastic bench with no steel hardware.
 Keep the magnets in a safe area until you need them.
-You should educate the people you are working with about the magnets, and thoroughly discuss the possible hazards, before allowing anyone else to handle the magnets.
+You should educate the people you are working with about the large neodymium magnets, and thoroughly discuss the possible hazards, before allowing anyone else to handle the magnets.

-Small neodymium magnets, such as those you find at the hardware store, pose fewer hazards; nevertheless keep them away from children.
+Small neodymium magnets, such as those you find at the hardware store, pose fewer hazards; nevertheless, keep them away from children.
 Children who have swallowed two or more of these magnets have had their internal organs pinched by them, causing pain and requiring surgery.
 Toys with these magnets are designed with safeguards to minimize hazards, but check the toy box for any magnet-related warnings.